 A range of policies and procedures were in place to guide and inform staff.
 Policies were centrally indexed and retained in a manner which was easily accessible by staff.
-It was noted that a number of the policies had not been reviewed three yearly.
-A recommendation was made that policies and procedures are systematically reviewed every three years or more frequently should changes occur.
+Policies and procedures were systematically reviewed every three years or more frequently should changes occur.

-Residents and their representatives were made aware of the process of how to make a complaint by way of the Residents Guide.
-A poster was also displayed in each bedroom outlining the complaints process.
+The home had a complaints policy and procedure in place.
+Residents and their representatives were made aware of the process of how to make a complaint by way of the Residents Guide, and leaflet.
 Discussion with staff confirmed that they were knowledgeable about how to receive and deal with complaints.